 Harrisburg University is home to the Agile Lean Center, Analytics Institute, Center for Environment, Energy and Economy, Center for Advanced Entertainment and Learning Technologies, The Government Technology Institute, The Geospatial Technology Center, and the Security Center of Excellence.

 Harrisburg University is a member of the National Association of Collegiate eSports (NACE), and offers eSports as the University’s first–and only–varsity sport.
-The program is expected to begin in fall 2018 with three five-person teams competing in “League of Legends,” “Overwatch” and “Hearthstone.”
+The program is expected to begin in fall 2018 with teams competing in “League of Legends,” “Overwatch” and “Hearthstone.”